35 Christmas Cookies We Can’t Wait to Pass Down

 I wanted to impress my husband’s family with something you’d expect to find in a European bakery, and these chocolaty treats are what I came up with.
 The flaky pastry melts in your mouth. —Darlene Brenden, Salem, Oregon

 Chocolate and peppermint are a natural match, so I put them together in this easy cookie recipe.
 It’s one of our favorite holiday cookies because it tastes delicious and there’s no fussy decorating. —Carole Resnick, Cleveland, Ohio

-Cornflakes take the place of traditional rice cereal in these sweet no-bake treats from our Test Kitchen.
+Cornflakes take the place of traditional rice cereal in these sweet no bake Christmas cookies from our Test Kitchen.
 Dressed up with green food coloring and red candies, they're a fun addition to cookie platters and dessert buffets. —Taste of Home Test Kitchen, Milwaukee, Wisconsin

 When I baked these moist, fudgy cookies for the first time, my three preschool children went wild over them!
 But I like them because they're lower in fat and easy to mix and bake. —Maria Groff, Ephrata, Pennsylvania